leblancjs/ecovo-user-service/README.md

 The service can be deployed to [Heroku](https://heroku.com) by pushing a Docker image to its container registry, and releasing it in a Heroku application.

+### Environment Variables
+It is important to note that the service still needs those environment variables!
+On Heroku, they need to be defined in the dashboard as Config Vars.
+Without them, the service will fail to start.

 ### Prerequisites
 The same prerequisites defined in the Build and Test section apply here.